 Ontario Breeding Bird Atlas

-For more information, visit https://www.birdsontario.org/ or contact the Ottawa Region Atlas Coordinator at Ottawa@birdsontario.org
+For more information on the Atlas, please visit www.birdsontario.org or contact the Ottawa Regional Coordinator at Ottawa@birdsontario.org

 Members of the OFNC were active participants in the past atlassing efforts.
 For reports on the Ottawa area atlassing see historical Ottawa atlasing reports.